njobnz/joplin-plugin-embedded-notes/README.md

 %^4a7fbc2e5d9a36e10cf8b4d7ea12c390^%
 ```

-### Embedded Links

-The plugin can display a list of embedded note titles as links in two ways:

-1. **Markdown Viewer**: Embedded links can be rendered as a footer or header in the markdown viewer, or by manually placing a header with the text "Embeddings".
-Heading text, position, and list type can be customised in the settings panel.
-2. **Separate Panel**: Embedded links can also be displayed in a separate panel.
-This can be enabled through the "Display panel" setting or by clicking the toggle panel button in the main toolbar.
-The "Panel stylesheet" setting can be set to a custom CSS file to apply custom panel styling.

 ### Code Blocks

 Token replacement can be restricted to fenced code blocks by enabling the **Code blocks only** option in the settings panel.

-When the **Code blocks only** setting is enabled, to reference content from tokens in fenced code blocks, append the following headers to the code block:
+When this setting is enabled, reference content within fenced code blocks by adding the following headers:

-- Add `embedded` to the header to replace tokens in the block.
+- Use `embedded` to replace tokens within the block.

 ````text
 ```javascript embedded